-The streetcar Named Desire is amongst the world most read play and watched film.
-Written by Tennessee Williams, the streetcar Named Desire is an American theater play.
+A Streetcar Named Desire is among the world’s most read plays and watched films.
+Written by Tennessee Williams, A Streetcar Named Desire is an American theater play.
 The play is all about Blanche Dubois, an upper-class and flimsy woman living in a romantic world of illusions.
+Writing about this famous play requires good A Streetcar Named Desire essay topics

 Blanche DuBois is portrayed as a woman who faces extreme levels of exploitation, pain, and agony.
 Blanche DuBois lives a life of misery and sorrows that involves the loss of loved ones, pain-numbing life experiences, and costly life standards.
 Amid these sufferings, Blanche DuBois decides to start life afresh by moving to her sister Stella who lives in New Orleans.

 Moving to New Orleans doesn’t make life easier, either.
 She has to struggle to live with almost the same miseries and pains she had at her home place.
 While watching or reading the Streetcar Named Desire, students can learn a whole lot of things.
-Some of these things will be queried in essay assignments.
+Some of these things will be queried in A Streetcar Named Desire essays.
 In some instances, the essay assignments will be about selected topics, while in other cases, a student will have to choose a topic on their own.
+Here are some A Streetcar Named Desire essay topics:

 - The adverse effects of letting humanly desire to control you